biglocalnews/court-scraper/README.rst

 Scrape using the command line tool::

-   # Scrape data for a case in Tulsak, Oklahoma
+   # Scrape data for a case in Tulsa, Oklahoma
-   $ court-scraper search -p ok_tulsa -s CJ-2021-2045
+   court-scraper search -p ok_tulsa -s CJ-2021-2045

 Or in a script::